KyleBanks/scene-ref-attribute/README.md

 - `ExcludeSelf` only affects `Parent` and `Child`, and determines whether components on this `GameObject` are included in the results.
 By default, components on this `GameObject` are included.
 - `Editable` only affects `Parent`, `Child` and `Scene`, and allows you to edit the resulting reference.
 This is useful, for example, if you have two children who would satisfy a reference but you want to manually select which reference is used.
 - `Filter` allows you to implement custom logic to filter references.
 See **Filters** below.
+- `EditableAnywhere` has the same effect as `Editable` but will not validate the supplied reference.
+This allows you to manually specify a reference with an automatic fallback.
 ### Filters

 This project also provides support for filtering references based on custom logic.